 Nobody likes to talk about the F-word—Failure.
 However, acknowledging failure and understanding why do projects fail is the best way to avoid making the same mistakes in the future.
 The next time you encounter project management failures in your company, look inward to see what went wrong and take appropriate steps to eliminate the issues.
+Successful projects have a great project leader, good project teams, and know their weaknesses.
 Even though every company is different, there are some common themes in project management failures.

 Why do projects fail?

 One of the most important things to do to avoid failure is extensive planning.
 At the onset of any project, all stakeholders must be in total alignment on goals and expectations.
 This ensures that all stakeholders make appropriate adjustments to plans, costs, and schedules to march a clear path towards the project’s goals.
 This includes project scheduling, resource allocation, supply chain failure, meetings before the onset of a project, etc.

 Not including subcontractors into the design and pre-construction phase is a major contributor of poor project planning.
 They are the subject matter experts in constructability and must be included in this phase.
 Including them in this phase takes more effort and time on the part of the subcontractor.
 However, this ensures they are also in alignment with the owner and designer’s expectation.
 Even though extensive planning can be time-consuming, all planning efforts will make the entire team feel more prepared and capable of handling any situation that may arise.